Ganesh-73005/Team-MakeChange_JS-Runtime/README-Section-1.md

 3. **src/runtime.js**: JavaScript file defining custom console functions
 4. **example.js**: Example JavaScript file to run in our custom runtime

-## Custom Functionality

-We've implemented a `console.sarcasm()` function that adds a timestamp and a random sarcastic message to each log.

 ## Setup Instructions